huggingface/blog/pretraining-bert.md

 !sudo apt-get install git-lfs
 ```

-to finish our setup lets log into the [Hugging Face Hub](https://huggingface.co/models) to push our dataset, tokenizer, model artifacts, logs and metrics during training and afterwards to the hub.
+To finish our setup let's log into the [Hugging Face Hub](https://huggingface.co/models) to push our dataset, tokenizer, model artifacts, logs and metrics during training and afterwards to the hub.

-_To be able to push our model to the Hub, you need to register on the [Hugging Face](https://huggingface.co/join)._
+_To be able to push our model to the Hub, you need to register on the [Hugging Face Hub](https://huggingface.co/join)._

 We will use the `notebook_login` util from the `huggingface_hub` package to log into our account.
-You can get your token in the settings at [Access Tokens](https://huggingface.co/settings/tokens)
+You can get your token in the settings at [Access Tokens](https://huggingface.co/settings/tokens).

 ```python